Can Douching Cause a Yeast Infection?

 Can douching cause a yeast infection?

 Are you suffering from a yeast infection?
 Or perhaps you found yourself in a situation where you’re often getting vaginal yeast infections and you’re trying to find out what’s causing it?
 Douching may be the reason.
-In this article I’ll tell you why douching can cause yeast infections and all sorts of other health problems and I’ll help you find a solution that will solve your problem for good.
+In this article, I’ll tell you why douching can cause yeast infections and all sorts of other health problems and I’ll help you find a solution that will solve your problem for good.

 Douching simply means washing the vaginal area from the inside and can be done with soap and water or water and vinegar.
-There are also many types of douches and sprays sold in pharmacies that contain aromatic herbs, fragrances and antiseptics.
+There are also many types of douches and sprays sold in pharmacies that contain aromatic herbs, fragrances, and antiseptics.

 It is estimated that anywhere from 30-45% of women between ages 15-50 use a vaginal douche.
-In fact these numbers are gross underestimates because not all women admit to this habit.
+In fact, these numbers are gross underestimates because not all women admit to this habit.
 Much higher rates are observed in Latinos and African American women.

-The chief reasons for a vaginal douche is to make the vaginal area smell fresh, wash away any menstrual blood, avoid getting sexually transmitted infections and prevent a pregnancy right after having sexual intercourse.
+The chief reasons for a vaginal douche are to make the vaginal area smell fresh, wash away any menstrual blood, avoid getting sexually transmitted infections and prevent a pregnancy right after having sexual intercourse.

 But health experts say that regular douching is not effective for prevention of any infection or pregnancy.
 The sole thing that douching does is keep the area clean and smell fresh.
-In fact regular douching may increase the risk of infections and pregnancy related complications.
+In fact regular douching may increase the risk of infections and pregnancy-related complications.